B-Himanshu19/sweet-shop-management/README.md

 - Enable HTTPS

 ### Frontend Deployment
-The frontend can be deployed to:
+The frontend deployed to:
-- Vercel (recommended)
+- Vercel
-- Netlify
-- GitHub Pages
-- AWS S3 + CloudFront

 Update the API URL in the frontend environment variables before deploying.